Markliniubility/Codely/README.md

 ## What we learned

+Due to the time constraint,  we have to identify the problems and solve them quickly for each single step during the development, which is a desirable ability to have during our later coding career.
+Further, through this opportunity, our skills of collaboration with other coders significantly improved.
+We also understood the whole process of developing something, from having the ideas in mind to actually put them in action and make them work.

 ## What’s next for Codely
   We are planning to add backend to fully implement our features using node.js.
 We will implement user registration, LeetCode scraper, multi-language complier, etc.
 ----------------------

 # Getting Started with Create React App